 Here are a few solid ones that are worth considering if you’re looking for a good rewards card.

 Unlimited 1.5% cash back and a sign-up bonus

-Similar to the Capital One® QuicksilverOne® Cash Rewards Credit Card, the Chase Freedom Unlimited® lets you earn an unlimited 1.5% cash back offer.
-But it goes beyond that, letting you earn $200 cash back after you spend $500 on purchases in your first 3 months from account opening Plus, there’s a $0 annual fee.
+Similar to the Capital One® QuicksilverOne® Cash Rewards Credit Card, the Chase Freedom Unlimited® lets you Earn unlimited 1.5% cash back on all purchases.
+But it goes beyond that, letting you Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+Plus, there’s a $0 annual fee.

 It also comes with a substantial bonus for those who have debt.
-You can get a 0% intro purchase or balance transfer offer for 15 months (after that, it’s a 16.49% - 25.24% Variable APR).
-Notably, though, it does have a balance transfer fee — 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5, then either $5 or 5% of the amount of each transfer, whichever is greater.
+You can get a 0% intro purchase or balance transfer offer for 15 months (after that, it’s a 14.99 - 23.74% Variable APR).
+Notably, though, it does have a balance transfer fee — Either $5 or 5% of the amount of each transfer, whichever is greater.